 "I don't want to die and leave a few sad songs and a hump in the ground as my only monument.
 I want to leave a world that is liberated from trash, pollution, racism, nation-states, nation-state wars and armies, from pomp, bigotry, parochialism, a thousand different brands of untruth and licentious, usurious economics." — George Jackson

-This week, Scalawag is publishing work centered on the life-affirming and collective emancipatory project we know as Abolition.
-We're centering the writings of those currently incarcerated in the South who resist as a daily and deliberate practice, radically insisting on their own survival.
+During our annual Abolition Week effort, Scalawag publishes work centered on the life-affirming and collective emancipatory project we know as Abolition.
+We center the writings of those currently incarcerated in the South who resist as a daily and deliberate practice, radically insisting on their own survival.

-As we all face not only a health crisis, police brutality, political corruption, as well as active and inhuman erosion of constitutional rights on top of a quickened and escalating devaluation of life itself, every prisoner is a political prisoner.
+In 2020, as we face not only a health crisis, police brutality, political corruption, as well as active and inhuman erosion of constitutional rights on top of a quickened and escalating devaluation of life itself, every prisoner is a political prisoner.

-This week, we're highlighting and uplifting Southern abolitionist artists, organizers, thinkers, and fighters who insist a world without prisons and police, without cages, racism, extraction and domination is not only possible, but on the way.
+For Abolition Week, we highlight and uplift Southern abolitionist artists, organizers, thinkers, and fighters who insist that a world without prisons and police, without cages, racism, extraction, and domination is not only possible, but on the way.

 Nearly 30 years ago, in late August 1971, revolutionary theoretician, member of the Black Panther Party, and co-founder of the Black Guerrilla Family prison organization George Jackson was assassinated by guards at San Quentin Prison during a prisoner-led uprising.